videolan/x265/doc/reST/cli.rst

 	build info could make your bitstreams diverge and interfere with regression testing.
 Default enabled

-.. option:: --hrd, --no-hrd
+.. option:: --hash <integer>

-	Enable the signalling of HRD parameters to the decoder.
-The HRD parameters are carried by the Buffering Period SEI messages and Picture Timing SEI messages providing timing information to the decoder.
-Default disabled
+	Emit decoded picture hash SEI, so the decoder may validate the reconstructed pictures and detect data loss.
+Also useful as a debug feature to validate the encoder state.
+Default None

+	1. MD5
+	2. CRC
+	3. Checksum

 .. option:: --temporal-layers,--no-temporal-layers